stevenelson35/stevenelson35.github.io/_posts/2022-06-19-fathers-day.md

 title: Fathers Day 2022
 categories: ["farraginous"]
 ---
-Fathers Day 2022 returning from a weekend on Sanibel with my parents.
+We took a weekend trip to Sanibel for Fathers Day 2022 to see my parents.

-Planning to make it south before lunch, Camilla dressed comfortably for the ride.
+We got an early start driving on Friday morning, Camilla dressed comfortably for the ride.
 ![20220712_093254.jpg]({{site.baseurl}}/assets/media/20220712_093254.jpg)

-Since flamingo's are Camilla's favorite bird, we went to the Lazy Flamingo for lunch (wearing flamingo shirt).
+Since flamingo's are still Camilla's favorite bird, we went to the Lazy Flamingo for lunch and I wore a flamingo shirt.
 ![IMG_0025.jpg]({{site.baseurl}}/assets/media/IMG_0025.jpg)

 ![IMG_0027.jpg]({{site.baseurl}}/assets/media/IMG_0027.jpg)

-Followed by a quick swim.
+We need to get Camilla back in swim lessons again.
 ![IMG_0039.jpg]({{site.baseurl}}/assets/media/IMG_0039.jpg)

-After driving down Friday, we made sure to get out to the beach Saturday before it got too hot.
+To avoid the heat, we made sure to get out to the beach Saturday morning before it got too hot.
 ![20220619_062242.jpg]({{site.baseurl}}/assets/media/20220619_062242.jpg)

 ![20220619_062310.jpg]({{site.baseurl}}/assets/media/20220619_062310.jpg)